-Education is the prerequisite to improve the quality of living, overcome poverty, achieve gender equity, reduce infant mortality, contain population growth, ensure sustainable development and, ultimately, achieve peace and democracy.
+Education is the prerequisite to improve the quality of living, overcome poverty, achieve gender equality, reduce infant mortality, contain population growth, ensure sustainable development and, ultimately, achieve peace and democracy.

 Education aims to provide humans with the ability to actively and autonomously participate in public life and to critically question their current situation.

-Implementing the education goals means including all stakeholders involved, especially the civil society and private economy.
+Implementing these education goals means including all stakeholders involved, especially the civil society and private economy.

 The quality of education cannot be measured solely by its compliance with a performance standard.
-For the Austrian Commission for UNESCO it is linked to values such as tolerance, solidarity, understanding of the other and respect of the human rights, all of which are indispensable to ensure that people can live together peacefully in the 21st century.UNESCO’s holistic understanding of education and the requirements to be met by education are defined in the “four pillars of education” (“Delors Report”, 1996):
+For the Austrian Commission for UNESCO, it is linked to values such as tolerance, solidarity, an understanding of diversity and respect for human rights, all of which are indispensable to ensure that people can live together peacefully in the 21st century.UNESCO’s holistic understanding of education and the requirements to be met by education are defined in the “four pillars of education” (“Delors Report”, 1996):

 In its annual World Education Report, UNESCO makes international comparisons of progress in education.
 In intervals of three to four years, UNESCO organises an international conference on education.